turtlegxb/turtlegxb.github.com/index.md

     He bought her a cup of ice cream on sale
     Now she's your mom

+    Hmm...
+True story ^_^

 ###Okay, so what's this website for?

     I like coding and technology and I need to prove it.
     See if I can do something like designing?
     Taking notes to remember valuable information.
-    Learning more and more to making your mom's like easier.
+    Learning more and more to making your mom's life easier.

 ###Here's the latest post list:
 <ul class="posts">